 With game mechanics inspired by population genetics, Niche provides a somewhat realistic experience.
 Animals only live about 25 in-game days, and if your species goes extinct, you lose.
 Animals can die from old age, not enough food, injury or illness, or predators.
 The game includes over 100 genes, and there are four different biomes, each with its own predators, prey, and plants.
 The available genes include physical characteristics, fertility, immunity to disease, speed, strength, and traits that help with hunting and foraging.
 Many more can also be unlocked as animals experience new surroundings and events.

 Continue reading Show less

 Niche is completely tied into many aspects of genetics, including its mechanics, dominant and recessive genes, co-dominant inheritance, genetic drift, genetic flow, mutations, natural selection, and sexual selection.
-Lessons on these are all naturally built into the gameplay as students work to keep their animals alive, explore their environment, and evolve as a species.
-Also, since each animal is either an alpha, beta, or omega animal in the tribe, changing this setting can greatly affect the tribe's outcome.
+Lessons on these are all naturally built into the gameplay as students work to keep their animals alive, explore their environment, and see their species evolve.
+Also, since each animal is an alpha, a beta, or an omega animal in the tribe, changing this setting can greatly affect the tribe's outcome.